History and Progress

 In 2016 we completed our irrigation project in the upper field and, with the help of a generous donation, began planting blueberries.
 We have over 50 blueberry bushes planted.
 We also replaced our aging combine and had another amazing harvest.
 Over 1000+ children visited the farm over the summer.

 In 2017 we raised enough money to finish our granary and officially moved our grain processing out of the green bungalow!
-Our new facility contributed to a stellar harvest of shmura grain, giving us more than enough space to clean, dry and store our wheat and spelt.
+Our new facility contributed to a stellar harvest of shmura grain, giving us more than enough space to clean, dry and store our wheat and spelt (Under the supervision of Rabbi Yecheil Steinmetz).
 We hosted over 2,300 visitors for interactive farm tours and over 25 people participated in our Yiddish summer program.
-We offered Honey Cookies for Rosh Hashanah and in the fall we planted 300 blueberry bushes.
+We began producing Honey Cookies (CRC) and in the fall we planted 300 blueberry bushes.

 For 2018 we look to continue our fundraising efforts to build an on-farm matzo bakery.
 We are looking forward to great programing and an exciting harvest!